Background

 In some cases, this leads to a pathology.
 In many cases, it leads to better functioning, especially better social functioning.

-So if we have a therapist, we browse and we say, oh, he reminds me of my father.
+So if we have a therapist, we browse, we browse and we say, oh, he reminds me of my father.
 He's like a father figure.

 And so in this way, we imbue new entrants, new people in our lives with disproportional significance and we interact with them using ingrained behavioral strategies and relational patterns and behavioral patterns.